 In the early years, much of his story is about his relationship with Mr Wetherby.
 By Part 2, he takes over from Mr Wetherby as the main male lead character, and Part 3 is essentially his story.
 For those of you who have read Lord of the Rings, I like to think William is a little like the character Sam Gamgee – just a side character at the start of the book but by the end, he is the one you are rooting for.

-Additional characters from Parts 2 and 3 of the series will be added closer to the dates of publication
+Additional characters will be added closer to the dates of publication for each new book